H-Dastour/Hadi_Dastour/README.md

 - 👋 Hello there,
-- I am a software developer
+- I specialize in back-end development with a focus on expanding my skill set to become a full-stack developer.
+- New programming challenges are something I greatly enjoy facing.
+I am ready to expand my skills by engaging with new challenges.
-- Skills: JavaSE, C, C++
+- Stacks: Java, SQL, Javascript, C, C++
-- Frameworks: Spring, Hibernate, JDBC
+- Frameworks: Spring, Hibernate, React
 - You can reach me by:
 - Email: Hadi.Dastoor@gmail.com
 - Linkdin: https://www.linkedin.com/in/hadidastour/